How to Use DeepSeek-R1 AI Model: A Comprehensive Guide

 DeepSeek's API is compatible with OpenAI SDK (it's available for python and javascript both).

 The problem with this is, currently at the time of this writing, DeepSeek's API platform is down (throwing a 503 service unavailable) is up, but they have disabled API recharges for now — you can use your existing balance to use paid models.
+[UPDATE: DeepSeek has enabled new API subscriptions/recharges now.]
 And that forced me to go another route which involves OpenRouter — which basically routes your request to appropriate providers for the model you specify.

 If you do have existing balance in your DeepSeek account to use deepseek-r1